Offline Depot

 If you need to become root, simply use sudo

-Populating the binaries
+Populating the Binaries

-Option One: Leverage the Jupyter Notebook
+Option Two: Leverage the Jupyter Notebook

-This is the preferred method, as it makes things a bit easier.
+This is the preferred manual method, as it makes things a bit easier.
 Simply access the Depot Maintenance Jupyter Notebook and go to the section about downloading the binaries and follow the directions.

 Please note that the Jupyter Notebook will display the output of the command cell executed (if there is any).
 For example, if you ran the cell to download the ESX binaries for Holodeck, you would see something similar to this: